Database Versioning

 Using a Database

-Comparing a database with another database/snapshot makes sense if you have a source database already synchronized with your data model.
+It makes sense to comparing a database with another database/snapshot, if you have a source database already synchronized with your data model.
 There are two popular approaches for keeping a database in accordance with JPA entities:

 • using schema auto-generators (Hibernate and EclipseLink provide their own implementations).